-- 6.11.
+- 6.10.
 The current sub-regional apportionment for Worcestershire is 0.163 mt per annum.
-However with limited sales data it is difficult to assess whether Worcestershire has been meeting this apportionment. - 6.12.
+However with limited sales data it is difficult to assess whether Worcestershire has been meeting this apportionment. - 6.11.
 The most recently published landbank figure for crushed rock in Worcestershire was 3.31 years in 2003.
-Later data cannot be published for the county due to the confidentiality of this information.
+From 2011 there were no permitted reserves for crushed rock and the landbank is therefore 0 years.